amirakupov/mad-1/readme.md

 ### What are lambda expressions and higher order functions in Kotlin?
 Why would you store a function inside a variable?
 (0,5 points)

 <span style="color:blue">Provide your answer here!</span>
+> Lambda Expressions: Concise anonymous functions.
+Storing a function in a variable allows for flexibility in passing functions as arguments, returning functions from functions, and enables code reusability by treating functions as first-class citizens in Kotlin.

+val sum: (Int, Int) -> Int = { a, b -> a + b }

+> Higher-Order Functions: Functions that take or return functions.

+fun operateOnNumbers(a: Int, b: Int, operation: (Int, Int) -> Int): Int {
+return operation(a, b)
+}

+val result = operateOnNumbers(5, 3) { x, y -> x * y }

 ### Provide a solution for the following number guessing game inside `App.kt`.
 (3 points)